zangcf001/gitskills/readme.txt

 =======
 Creating a new branch is quick AND simple.
 >>>>>>> feature1
+Create a new branch dev.
-Create a new branch dev
+Create a new branch test.